alphagov/govuk-developer-docs/source/manual/business-readiness-update-content.html.md

 layout: manual_layout
 parent: "/manual.html"
 important: true
-last_reviewed_on: 2019-03-18
+last_reviewed_on: 2019-03-26
 review_in: 3 months
 ---

-The [business readiness finder][business-readiness-finder] relies on metadata tags in rummager to filter content.
+The [business readiness finder][business-readiness-finder] relies on metadata tags in search-api to filter content.

 ## Updating content

 Content is curated and added to a [spreadsheet][] by the content team.
 Developer help is needed to upload the content.
-We do this by converting the spreadsheet into a CSV, including it in [govuk-app-deplopment-secrets][govuk-app-deployment-secrets] and then releasing rummager.
+We do this by converting the spreadsheet into a CSV, including it in [govuk-app-deplopment-secrets][govuk-app-deployment-secrets] and then releasing search-api.

 The process of converting the spreadsheet into a CSV involves removing a header row and converting windows encoded line breaks if present.
 There is a [script](https://github.com/alphagov/govuk-app-deployment-secrets/blob/master/bin/prep_csv) to do this.